 This is the opposite of brand ego and occurs when a brand faces too much competition or starts to lose much of its market share.
 This condition is characterized by the reinvention of brand strategies in short spans of time, imitation of competition, and distorted public relations.

 Example of brand failure due to Brand Paranoia

 Blackberry Brand Failure

-Blackberry, afraid of this new competition, did release a touchscreen smart phone – Storm.
+Blackberry, afraid of this new competition, did release a touchscreen smartphone – Storm.
 But this impulsive move was focused just to curb the competition wasn’t backed up with research and innovation.
 Hence, the company received many complaints about the device’s performance.
-This put even more pressure on the company and it started to loose most of its market share to the competition.
-Blackberry did try to comeback with the launch of its playbook, but it had already lost most of its brand equity till 2010, and playbook turned out to be a failure due to its high-price, low-feature, and low-performance.
+This put even more pressure on the company and it started to lose most of its market share to the competition.
+Blackberry did try to come back with the launch of its playbook, but it had already lost most of its brand equity till 2010, and playbook turned out to be a failure due to its high-price, low-feature, and low-performance.

 Other symptoms of brand paranoia can be seen in the 17 different acquisitions by blackberry to add features and improve offerings through its products, none of which worked out.

 Did we miss something?
 Come on!
 Tell us what you think about our article on brand failure in the comments section.